bschwand/bschwand.github.io/_posts/2021-05-14-extruder-parts.md

 - it will not use a hobbed gear to push the filament
 - it is easily swappable with no tools
 - it can be disassembled without tools either
-- it should allow very high filamnt pressure if needed
+- it will allow very high filament pressure if needed
 - have extremely high filament grip
 - almost no backlash to minimize retraction
 - except bearings and one metal part, entirely 3D-printable